marharyta-aleksandrova/marharyta-aleksandrova.github.io/README.md

 Hi there!

 I am a researcher in Machine Learning and Artificial Intelligence.
-Currently, I work as a postdoctoral researcher at the [University of Luxembourg](https://wwwen.uni.lu/) where I am a member of [SECAN-Lab](https://secan-lab.uni.lu/) team.
+Currently, I work as an Applied Scientist at Amazon.
+Before that, I was a postdoctoral researcher at the [University of Luxembourg](https://wwwen.uni.lu/) where I was a member of [SECAN-Lab](https://secan-lab.uni.lu/) team.

 Feel free to browse this website to learn about my [research](research.md), [teaching](teaching.md), and other experiences.
 You can also find out more by checking my
 [LinkedIn](https://www.linkedin.com/in/marharyta-aleksandrova-8b567245/) and [Google Scholar](https://scholar.google.com/citations?user=rwcqydIAAAAJ&hl=en&oi=ao) pages.

 ## Contact:

-marharyta dot aleksandrova at uni dot lu, marharyta dot aleksandrova at gmail dot com
+marharyta dot aleksandrova at gmail dot com

 ## News:

+**2022.11.17** Our paper *k-Pareto Optimality-Based Sorting with Maximization of Choice and Its Application to Genetic Optimization* by Jean Ruppert, Marharyta Aleksandrova and Thomas Engel was published in MDPI open access journal Algorithms.
+Resources: [paper](https://www.mdpi.com/1999-4893/15/11/420), [related code](https://github.com/marharyta-aleksandrova/kPO), [certificate](esources/2022/Publication_Certificate_MDPI_algorithms-15-00420.pdf)

 **2022.06.30** Tutorial at PFIA-2022.
 Resources: [code](https://github.com/marharyta-aleksandrova/conformal-learning/tree/main/tutorials)